 Finally, Hektor comes bearing down upon Odysseus and Diomedes.
 Although they are frightened, they don't back down.

 Hektor withdraws to a safer spot and braces himself while he briefly blacks out.
-Then he regains consciousness: he's OK.
+Then he regains consciousness: he's okay.

 The fighting rages on.

 Then, suddenly, Paris hits Diomedes in the foot with an arrow.
-He starts taunting his victim, but Diomedes throws some good disses back at him, calling him a wuss for fighting with a bow from far away.
+He starts taunting his victim, but Diomedes calls him a wuss for fighting with a bow from far away.

 Then Diomedes pulls out the arrow and gets his charioteer to take him back to the ships.